5 Ways to Increase Your Self-Acceptance

 If you don’t recognize that your unhappiness is rooted inside, you may mistakenly attribute your unhappiness as being caused by something or someone else: your job, your partner, your house. . . .
 You might then conclude that you’d feel better if you could just change your job, dump your partner, move. . . .
 But there’s a saying about the disappointment that can come when you do something like move in order to feel better and then discover you’re still unhappy: Everywhere you go—there you are.

 Here are 5 ways to increase your self-acceptance:

 Shame and guilt are in the same family of emotions.
 Guilt is "I have done something bad."
 Shame is "I am bad."

 Shame tends to weigh a person down.
 It is also often imposed by others who shame us.

 Guilt can be a more productive emotion than shame.
-Guilt can help you look at your mistakes.
+Guilt can help you look at your mistakes and learn from them.

-Healthy self-acceptance isn’t about ignoring mistakes you’ve made in the past or allowing yourself to repeat those mistakes in the future.
-I
+Healthy self-acceptance isn’t about ignoring the mistakes you’ve made in the past or allowing yourself to repeat those mistakes in the future.